-- A. This section establishes Transect Zones applied to property within Mullan Master Plan area, as mapped on the Regulating Plan (Division 2, Figure 2-2). - B. The Transect is a planning and zoning tool that organizes zones in a continuum from rural to urban, referred to as T1, T2, T3, T4-R, T4-O, and T5.
-Two additional zones are the Special District - Workplace and Civic zones, which cover building types and uses that do not fit into any of the previous categories.
+- A. This section establishes Transect Zones applied to property within Mullan Master Plan area, as illustrated on the Example Regulating Plan (Division 2, Figure 2-2). - B. The Transect is a planning and zoning tool that organizes zones in a continuum from rural to urban, referred to as T2, T3, T4-R, T4-O, and T5.
+Three additional zones are the Special District -Workplace, Open Space, and Civic zones, which cover building types and uses that do not fit into any of the previous categories.
 Each Transect Zone has a different set of characteristics that correspond with building placement, building form, and frontage standards, all of which influence the neighborhood.
-Transect Zones are applied at the Master Plan level and remain consistent throughout development planning. - C. Within each Neighborhood, each T3, T4-R, T4-O, and T5 Transect Zone shall contain at least three different permitted residential building types.
-The permitted residential building types for each Transect Zone are established in Table 3-3 in Section 3.12 Permitted Uses. - D. For those portions of the Mullan Area that are not within a Neighborhood, only the T1, T2, and Civic Transect Zones can be applied.
+Transect Zones are applied at the Master Plan level and remain consistent throughout development planning. - C. Within each Neighborhood Unit, each T3, T4-R, T4-O, and T5 Transect Zone shall contain at least three different permitted residential building types.
+The permitted residential building types for each Transect Zone are established in Table 3-3 in Section 3.12 Permitted Uses.

-E. General Standards
+D. General Standards

 - 1. Precedent images are for illustrative purposes only to demonstrate the intent of the standards.
 They are provided as examples, and shall not imply that every element in the image is permitted. - 2.
-The allocation of Transect Zones and required Civic Open Space by percentage are based on gross area allocated transect zones within each neighborhood. - 3.
-Minimum residential density is measured for the total net acres allocated to each Transect Zone within each neighborhood.
-The net acre calculation does not include Right-of-Ways. - 4.
+The allocation of Transect Zones are based on net area allocated transect zones within each Master Site Plan. - 3.
+The percentage of Open Space is derived using the gross developable area of a Master Site Plan and does not include undevelopable areas. - 4.
+Residential density is measured for the total net acres allocated to each Transect Zone within each Master Site Plan.
+The net acre calculation does not include Right-of-Ways. - 5.
 Accessory Dwelling Units do not constitute a separate unit for the purpose of calculating residential density.